phil-opp/blog_os/blog/post/06-page-tables.md

 or eax, 0b11 ; present + writable
 mov [p4_table + 511 * 8], eax
 ```
-I put it right after the `set_up_page_tables` label, but you can add it wherever you like.
-We could do it also in Rust, but it would require some fiddling with unsafe pointers.

-Can we really do that? add it wherever we want or do this in Rust?
-Once we've set paging on, the p4_table will be treatd as a virtual address - so it won't work!
+I put it right after the `set_up_page_tables` label, but you can add it wherever you like, **as long it's before paging gets enabled**.
+Why? since once we've set paging on, the p4_table will be treatd as a **virtual address** - so it won't work!
 We have to map the P4 table recursively before setting paging.
+We could do it also in Rust, but it would be more complicated since it requires some fiddling with unsafe pointers.

 Let's get back to our business.
 Now we can use special virtual addresses to access the page tables.
 The P4 table is available at `0xfffffffffffff000`.
 Let's add a P4 constant to the `table` submodule: